AndyTza/demo_BL_timedomain/README.md

-# demo_tda_asv
-Demo for anomaly detection and strange stellar variability for the Breakthrough Listen
+# Searching for Anomalous Variability in Modern Time-Domain Surveys